precog/client-libraries/js/src/analytics/README.md

 Engagement tracking can be disabled by setting the option to `none`.

+* `crossdomain`: `true` (default) | `false`

+If true, uses Flash to cookie a user across multiple domains that are logically grouped.
+This impacts unique/repeat visitor events.
+Sites are considered connected if they share the same `cookieNamespace` setting.

+* `cookieNamespace`: `<identifier>` (`all` by default)

+If crossdomain cookies are used, this setting impacts their scope.
+The owner of multiple sites should choose a namespace unique to their organization and reuse this namespace on each site.
+Sites sharing the same namespace will share visitor uniqueness information.

 * `interaction`: `true` (default) | `false`

 If true, any click or enter-key press anywhere in the document will be